ricksikka1/Hooter-v2/notes.md

 12) AJAX requests help update pages async, so we can update without reloading the page

 13) Serialize model for convenience (Easier for javascript to take)

+14) Errors in pure JS is a pain, going to use React

+15) Users baked